ChristopherBrum/rb120/flashcard_questions.md

   - What are the 4 core programming concepts of OOP?
   - What does a constructor method return?
   - How many classes can a class inherit from?
-  - How many modules can be mizxed into a class?
+  - How many modules can be mixed into a class?
 - OOP in Depth
   - What is the difference between polymorphism through inheritance and duck-typing?
   - What is single inheritance?